GreatSealUSA/GreatSealUSA_Art/Experience_Pluribus_Project/Words_Have_Lost_Their_Sense.md

 ToDo: "Jolly Roger" in Screen Shot, Dandom, Pluribus Pirate Lady ;) "My Rival" already in MythTrack for episodes (confirm?). https://www.youtube.com/watch?v=OgLaIB6JStg

+Words have lost their sense, society-wide mass man (Marshall McLuhan, University of Toronto) connections.
+Egoism and anti-Pluribus greed dragging down (Skywalking raches, "Power of Myth", 1988; "And of course what destroys reason is passion.
+The principal passion in politics is greed.
+That is what pulls you down.
+And that's why we're on this side instead of the top of the pyramid.").

+* "You’re a corpse.
+And you prove that every day, with everything you do and everything you say.
+Wake up, ya dope!
+Outside” ― Donald Fagen, Eminent Hipsters, year 2013

 &nbsp;

 # Remeaning Words John One One Revivals